EdDataScienceEES/tutorial-foodweb-data/index.md

 - <i>N<sub>j</sub></i>: Density of the prey species (<i>j</i>)
 - <i>M<sub>i</sub></i>: Mass (or biomass) of the predator species (<i>i</i>)

-Run the below code (written in our favourite `tidyverse` format) to calculate \( M_j\) * \( N_j\) and \( M_i\) for every node.
-Please note that at this step, it seems like we are ridiculously assuming each node could be prey and predator simultaneously – even though there are definitely prey-only and predator-only nodes (e.g. `Diptera` and _Platambus maculatus_ we saw from the last step were not found in the list of `resource`) in this ecosystem.
+Run the below code (written in our favourite tidyverse format) to calculate <i>M<sub>j</sub></i> × <i>N<sub>j</sub></i> and <i>M<sub>i</sub></i> for every node.
+Please note that at this step, it seems like we are ridiculously assuming each node could be prey and predator simultaneously – even though there are definitely prey-only and predator-only nodes (e.g., Diptera and <i>Platambus maculatus</i> we saw from the last step were not found in the list of resources) in this ecosystem.
 But don’t worry, we won’t end up using every value calculated here.
-At this step we just can’t tell which ones are prey- or predator-only yet since the trophic links are recorded in another data frame.
+At this step, we just can’t tell which ones are prey- or predator-only yet since the trophic links are recorded in another data frame.

 ```r
 # Calculate biomass (M * N) for prey and keep only mass for predators